TanukiMCP/tellurideskihotels.com/src/content/drafts/telluride-girls-weekend.md

 Skiing provides active group experiences for girls weekends, with groups skiing together or in smaller ability-matched groups.
 Many girls weekend groups include skiers of varying abilities, requiring flexible approaches that accommodate different skill levels.
 Some groups designate specific times for group skiing, then allow individual flexibility for people wanting different experiences.
 Lessons can help groups with beginners, while advanced skiers can explore challenging terrain.
 The key is balancing group skiing time with individual flexibility, ensuring everyone enjoys the experience.

-Spa experiences represent core girls weekend activities for many groups, providing relaxation and bonding opportunities.
+Spa experiences represent core girls weekend activities for many groups.
+They provide relaxation and bonding opportunities.
 Telluride's luxury hotels offer world-class spas with treatments designed for groups, including couple's or group massages, facials, and body treatments.

-The Peaks Resort & Spa provides extensive spa facilities, while properties like The Madeline offer intimate spa experiences.
+The Peaks Resort & Spa provides extensive spa facilities.
+Properties like The Madeline Hotel offer intimate spa experiences.
 Many groups book spa appointments together, creating shared relaxation experiences.
 Advance reservations become essential, especially during peak periods.

 Après-ski activities provide important social time that many girls weekends prioritize.
 Telluride's après-ski scene includes bars and restaurants in both Mountain Village and downtown, with atmospheres perfect for girlfriend groups.
 Many groups establish après-ski meet-up locations and times, creating natural transition points from skiing to socializing.
 The free gondola between areas means groups can easily move between Mountain Village and downtown for different après-ski atmospheres.
 Popular spots include Gorrono Ranch, Alpino Vino, and various downtown bars.

 Dining experiences create bonding opportunities and represent important girls weekend activities.
-Telluride's restaurants provide excellent food and atmospheres perfect for groups, with many offering group-friendly seating and service.
-Fine dining restaurants like Allred's and 221 South Oak offer special occasion experiences, while casual restaurants provide excellent food in relaxed settings.
+Telluride's restaurants provide excellent food and atmospheres perfect for groups.
+Many offer group-friendly seating and service.

+Fine dining restaurants like Allred's and 221 South Oak offer special occasion experiences.
+Casual restaurants provide excellent food in relaxed settings.
 Many groups plan one special group dinner, reserving other meals for more casual or flexible dining.
 Restaurant reservations become essential for groups, especially during peak periods.

+For more dining options, check our [things to do guide](/things-to-do) for restaurant recommendations.

 Non-skiing activities provide variety and accommodate groups wanting breaks from skiing or preferring alternative experiences.
 Telluride offers snowshoeing tours, ice skating, sleigh rides, shopping, and other activities that appeal to girlfriend groups.
 Some groups plan one non-ski day for exploring town, trying different activities, or simply relaxing together.
 The key is ensuring activities are optional rather than mandatory, allowing people to participate based on interest and energy levels.